canonical/charmed-5g/docs/how-to/integrate_sdcore_with_observability.md

-# Integrate the SD-Core User Plane with Observability
+# Integrate SD-Core with Observability

-This guide explains how to Integrate the SD-Core User Plane with the Canonical Observability Stack (COS).
+This guide explains how to Integrate the SD-Core with the Canonical Observability Stack (COS).

 ## Requirements

 - Juju >= 3.1
 - Kubernetes >= 1.25
 - Multus
-- The `sdcore-user-plane` bundle deployed in the `user-plane` model
+- One of the `sdcore` bundles deployed in a Juju model

 ## Deploy the `cos-lite` bundle

-Deploy the `cos-lite` model in a Juju model named `cos`:
+Deploy the `cos-lite` charm bundle in a Juju model named `cos`:

 ```bash
 juju add-model cos